U.S. says 'disappointed' by Palestinian unity deal

 Hamas has battled Israel, which it refuses to recognize, while Abbas' Fatah party has remained in control of the Palestinian Authority in the occupied West Bank and pursued years of fruitless talks with Israel.

-Psaki said the long-time U.S. expectations of the Palestinians in the negotiating process had not changed: that they should unambiguously commit to non-violence, recognize the existence of Israel and honour previous agreements.
+Psaki said the longtime U.S. expectations of the Palestinians in the negotiating process had not changed: that they should unambiguously commit to non-violence, recognize the existence of Israel and honor previous agreements.

 "What we're going to watch and see here is what happens over the coming hours and days to see what steps are taken by the Palestinians," she said.